Heroesin the Fight

 Her thoughts on achieving an AIDS free generation: “I’d be the happiest person in Zambia.”

 In his almost twenty years of service, Donald has seen incredible progress in the fight against AIDS.
 Lifesaving medication is now available at no cost, allowing those living with HIV to lead long, healthy, more meaningful lives.
-Plus, in the last 10 years alone, the number of babies born with HIV has been reduced by 58%.
+In 2000, 1,200 babies were born with HIV every day.
+Today, that number has been reduced by nearly two-thirds.

 How does he feel about all these incredible HIV-free children?
 “It’s something that we never dreamed of…and it’s happening.”